Clear Roads, Clear Vision: Advancements in Multi-Weather Restoration for Smart Transportation: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{n} modern intelligent transportation systems (ITS), computer vision plays a pivotal role in enabling tasks such as lane detection, object tracking, autonomous driving, traffic monitoring, and autonomous navigation.
-These systems rely heavily on the clarity and reliability of visual data captured by on-board cameras and roadside infrastructure.
-However, in real-world outdoor environments, visual degradation due to adverse weather such as haze, rain, snow, and fog, significantly impairs scene understanding, leading to reduced accuracy in downstream perception tasks and increased risk in safety-critical applications~\cite{kulkarni2022unified, zhu2024multi, gautam2025pureformer}.
-These adverse weather conditions introduce various forms of degradation like reduced visibility, occlusion, noise, and distortions, that obscure critical scene details and hinder the performance of downstream vision algorithms~\cite{kulkarni2022unified}.
-Hazy conditions, caused by atmospheric scattering, degrade visibility and color fidelity; rain introduces streaks and blur that affect feature detection and motion estimation; and snow leads to occlusions and texture-like noise that confuse segmentation and classification systems.
-Figure \ref{FIG:real} shows real-world degradations under day and night-time conditions \cite{dai2023mipi, alaspure2020darkgan}.
-Each weather type introduces distinct statistical distortions, posing a challenge for models to generalize across diverse scenarios.
+These systems depend on clear and reliable visual data from on-board cameras and roadside infrastructure.
+However, adverse weather such as haze, rain, snow, and fog degrades visibility and scene understanding, reducing downstream perception accuracy and increasing risk in safety-critical settings~\cite{kulkarni2022unified, zhu2024multi, gautam2025pureformer}.
+Such conditions introduce visibility loss, occlusion, noise, and distortions that obscure key details and hinder vision algorithms~\cite{kulkarni2022unified}.
+Haze reduces contrast and color fidelity, rain adds streaks and blur, and snow causes occlusions and texture-like noise.
+Figure \ref{FIG:real} illustrates the real-world weather degraded images~\cite{dai2023mipi, alaspure2020darkgan}.
+Each weather type introduces distinct distortions, making generalization challenging.